-- 1. Executive leads have identified principal risks affecting the achievement of our objectives.
-All risks have been reviewed and endorsed at the relevant Exec Board during the reporting period. - 2.
-Many of our assurance sources are based on internal monitoring and some may benefit from external scrutiny (e.g. via internal audit) to provide additional assurance that controls are effective.
-Many of the risks are flagged with amber assurance ratings which suggest effective controls are believed to be in place but outcomes of assurances are uncertain / insufficient. - 3.
-There are a number of actions where the deadline for completion has been extended in recognition of delays being encountered.
-Narrative within the BAF 'action tracker' provides further detail. - 4.
-There have been no new organisational risks entered on the risk register, however one risk has increased from moderate to high (in relation to a Lack of capacity within the ophthalmology service) and four risks have reduced from high to moderate during the reporting period.
+- 1. Executive leads have reviewed their BAF entries and they have been endorsed at the relevant Exec Board during the reporting period of March 2017. - 2.
+Many of our assurance sources are based on internal monitoring and some may benefit from external scrutiny (e.g. via internal audit) to provide additional assurance that controls are effective. - 3.
+There are a number of actions where the deadline for completion has been extended beyond the year-end and narrative within the BAF 'action tracker' provides further detail.
+In all cases where further work is required to achieve components of an objective, this has been incorporated into our 2017/18 priorities. - 4.
+During the reporting period of March 2017, three new high risks have been entered on the risk register, including an entry to describe the potential for delay with outpatient correspondence to referrer/patient following clinic attendance; an entry relating to RN vacancies in Thoracic Surgery; and an entry concerning nursing vacancies on our Trauma Wards.
+One risk has been increased from a moderate to a high rating in relation to staff health and not meeting regulatory requirements due to cracks in the LRI Mortuary Floor.